 You can use the user options option of sp_configure to set the default setting for ANSI_WARNINGS for all connections to the server.
 For more information, see sp_configure (Transact-SQL) or Setting Server Configuration Options.

 ANSI_WARNINGS should be set to ON for executing distributed queries.

-The SQL Server Native Client ODBC driver and SQL Server Native Client OLE DB Provider for SQL Server automatically set ANSI_WARNINGS to ON when connecting.
+The SQL Native Client ODBC driver and SQL Native Client OLE DB Provider for SQL Server automatically set ANSI_WARNINGS to ON when connecting.
 This can be configured in ODBC data sources, in ODBC connection attributes, or OLE DB connection properties set in the application before connecting.
 The default for SET ANSI_WARNINGS is OFF for connections from DB-Library applications.

 When SET ANSI_DEFAULTS is ON, SET ANSI_WARNINGS is enabled.

 The setting of SET ANSI_WARNINGS is set at execute or run time and not at parse time.

 If either SET ARITHABORT or SET ARITHIGNORE is OFF and SET ANSI_WARNINGS is ON, SQL Server still returns an error message when encountering divide-by-zero or overflow errors.